metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Seems like the Seahawks are incorporating the Staley style of defense into their defensive repertoire.

+Green Bay's pass rush has been sensational across the board.
+The fact that the defensive line can maintain pressure even when Seattle runs the uptempo offense is pretty impressive.

 ***

 ## Chiefs @ Raiders